sz3/libmcleece/README.md

 libmcleece's default behavior is to use hybrid key exchange -- using the Classic McEliece KEM, and libsodium's `crypto_box_seal` (`x25519`) -- to generate a secret key for a libsodium `crypto_box` (`xsalsa20poly1305`).

-The [actual McEliece implementation](./src/third_party_lib/mceliece6960119f) is from the Classic McEliece NIST submission: https://classic.mceliece.org/nist.html
+The [actual McEliece implementation](./src/third_party_lib/mceliece6960119f) is from the Classic McEliece NIST submission, Round-4: https://classic.mceliece.org/nist.html

 The submission is not a standard yet!